-Behind the scenes of most every loan and type of loan in America is a credit report and its credit score.
-Apparently making credit and the credit score instrumental part of banking and borrowing.
+Behind the scenes of almost every loan and type of loan in America is a credit report and its credit score.
+Making credit and the credit score, an instrumental part of banking and borrowing.
 With such a significant impact on lending and the economy, laws were put in place to protect the consumer and the banking system by ensuring fair and accurate credit reporting.
 But what about a fair and accurate credit score?
 Who’s governing that?
 What if there is a glitch in the algorithm?
 What if the score was programmed to respond to information purposed for another reason?
 That could be a total disaster in the whole lending process.
 Right?
 And if that was the case, what would you do?
 The Fair Credit Reporting Act gives the consumer the right to dispute any inaccurate information on their personal credit report.
 However, the consumer is not able to dispute the credit score.
 Why would it?
 The score is only as good as the information provided right?

 Wrong!
 There are defects in the mathematical algorithm called “FICO” and there are no laws currently governing it.
 Oh, and to make things worse, the collection agencies exploit these specific glitches for their benefit.
 If I have your attention so far, let’s dive in as I expose some truths about FICO.